strimzi/strimzi-kafka-operator/README.md

 The newly created Docker Image will be stored in OpenShift's local Docker repository and can be used in deployments.
 The Barnabas project provides a Kafka Connect S2I builder image [`enmasseproject/kafka-connect-s2i`](https://hub.docker.com/r/enmasseproject/kafka-connect-s2i/) which takes user-provided binaries (with plugins and connectors) and creates a new Kafka Connect image.
-This enhanced Kafka Connect image can be used with our [Kafka Connect deployment](#kafka-connect).
+This enhanced Kafka Connect image can be used with our Kafka Connect deployment.

 To configure the OpenShift Build and create a new Kafka Connect image, follow these steps:

-1. Create OpenShift build configuration using our OpenShift template
+1. Create OpenShift build configuration and Kafka Connect deployment using our OpenShift template
 ```
 oc apply -f kafka-connect/s2i/resources/openshift-template.yaml
 oc new-app barnabas-connect-s2i